Dispendix/dx-idot-sila2-samples/csharp/README.md

 Refer to `ClientSample.cs` to see an example implementation of steps such as connecting to a server, Initializing a device and executing a protocol.

-In this sample we have two different commands
+In this sample there are two different commands

 #### Observable Command